Last Updated 19/04/2020

 Hard cider is cider with alcohol.
 In Australia cider usually means hard cider.
 In other countries cider can just mean alcohol free juice so the alcoholic version is differentiated with the term hard cider.

 Hard cider can be made with any juice.
 It doesn’t have to be apple juice, it just has to have lots of sugar and contain no preservatives.
 However from my experience hard cider made with other fruit just doesn’t taste as good as good old apple cider.
 Maybe it’s because I’m not used to anything that isn’t apple cider.
 Regardless, apple cider is the safest and most universally liked cider.

 You’re probably not a vet or a scientist.
-If you’re not and you’re a single man or you’re married then you probably don’t get much opportunity to inoculate.
+If you’re not and you’re a single man or you’re married with kids then you probably don’t get much opportunity to inoculate.
 This is where making cider is truly rewarding.
 You get a chance to inoculate as much as you want.
 You need to deposit a load of yeast into the apple juice so that it may grow and prosper and become a strong, healthy, successful colony.
 It could be your proudest moment.
 The miracle of life.
 It’s amazing.

 What You Need

 I have difficulty with any recipe requiring more than three ingredients.
 This recipe requires exactly three.
-Actually the whole process adheres to the law of three – three ingredients, three pieces of equipment, three litres of cider.
+Actually the whole process adheres to the law of three – three ingredients, three pieces of equipment, three liters of cider.